UT-ACM-Student-Chapter/Blockchain-SoC-Projects/README.md

 After TinTin found how to use symmetric encryption using a key, he faced another problem!
 How to share a key with haddock without letting Roberto finds it?
 Therefore, he decides to use an asymmetric crypto system. help him to acheive his goal by writing a program which:

 1. Generate a pair of RSA keys using a cryptography library.
-2. Implement a program to encrypt a message using the public key and decrypt the message using the private key.
+2. Write a function to encrypt a message using the public key, and another function for decrypting a message using the private key.
 3. Allow the user to input a message and encrypt it using the public key.
 4. Implement a decryption function that takes the encrypted message and decrypts it using the private key.
 5. Verify the correctness of the decryption process by comparing the original message with the decrypted message.